typedb/typedb-docs/0001-typedb/02-dev/01-connections.md

 It is recommended to avoid long-running sessions, because of possible network failures.
 </div>

-A good principle is that sessions group logically coherent transactions.
+A good principle to follow for logically coherent transactions to be grouped together into a session.

 ## Transactions